Regardless of the US election outcome, its Africa policy will need to be different

 There are encouraging signs that African countries not only acknowledge the need for change but are actively pursuing it.
 The African Continental Free Trade Area (AfCFTA) and the African Union’s continued bid to join the UN Security Council strongly suggest an intention to proactively seek a different positioning within international structures.
 Rather than continuing to serve as simply a stage for great power competition, relegated to the most unproductive links along value chains, Africa has ambitions to be far more consequential-at the very least in its own affairs.
 An important aspect of appearing to play on an even field as the rest of the world would be acting accordingly.
 This requires African countries to employ a great deal more pragmatism in their approach to engaging with powers such as the US, understanding international relations and geopolitics to be the naked power struggles that they usually are.
 Notably, climate change features prominently in US-Africa policy priorities and is underpinned by some strong moral and ethical principles, but some of the most prescribed approaches to greening economies are often at odds with some of the continents more pressing development planning.

 The priority then must be working to consolidate and maximize the considerable advantages that the continent will (hopefully) continue to develop.
+With 54 member states in the UN, an exploding youth population, abundance of critical minerals, and its unique suitability to the global renewable energy pivot, Africa’s potential in the near future is considerable.
 But first, African leaders must feel emboldened in the prioritization of their own national interest in engagements with the US.
 For the continent’s larger, more influential economies a critical step would be to decide that the principles and ideological underpinnings of other countries’ foreign policy–regardless of who they are– need not inform their own.

 If seeking inspiration for successfully adopting this type of posture internationally, these countries need only look as far as Indonesia’s Joko Widido, who stepped down as President a few days ago.
 During his 10-year tenure he secured a whopping $286 billion of foreign direct investment (FDI) in the country and left office to wide adulation.
 He was able to achieve this in part by presenting his position on economic and political issues as unabashedly in his country’s self-interest, once famously remarking to reporters, “What’s the point of making friends if we are always on the losing end?”.
 Through his tenure he worked effectively with both sides of the world’s foremost geopolitical rivalries, side-stepping issues he didn’t believe were in his country’s best interests.
 Countries like Nigeria, Kenya, and South Africa that are not only regional economic powerhouses but also possess considerable influence across the continent should similarly look to throw some of this weight around and not shy away from strategic non-alignment whenever necessary.